NandhanaSunil/Introduction-to-programming-project/README.md

   <li> Pixel-to-Centimeter Conversion: Calculates the pixel-to-centimeter ratio using the Aruco marker, enabling conversion of object measurements from pixels to centimeters.</li>
 </ul>

-<p>OpenCV is a powerful open-source computer vision library that provides a wide range of tools for image processing, object detection, and geometric transformations.
-By leveraging OpenCV's functionalities, this project enables accurate and efficient object measurement.</p>

 <h2>💻 Installation</h2>